Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Introduction

 In this work, we try to connect low scale seesaw origin of non-zero masses of light neutrinos with sub-GeV inelastic DM within an abelian gauge extension of the SM.
 Recently, several low scale seesaw models with additional $U(1)_X$ gauge symmetries have been proposed in different contexts; for example, see \cite{Bertuzzo:2018ftf, Camargo:2018uzw, Ballett:2019cqp, Gehrlein:2019iwl, Abdullahi:2020nyr} and references therein.
 Here we extend the SM with a gauged $U(1)_X$ symmetry which primarily describes the dark sector of our model comprising of inelastic DM candidates and fields responsible for seesaw realisation.
 The breaking of $U(1)_X$ to a remnant $Z_2$ symmetry gives rise sub-eV masses of light neutrinos by generating a dimension five effective operator $\mathcal{O}_1 LLH H/\Lambda$~\cite{Weinberg:1979sa} at low energy, where $L$ and $H$ are lepton and Higgs doublets respectively, $\mathcal{O}_1$ is the Wilson coefficient that depends upon different couplings of the UV complete theory and $\Lambda$ is the scale of $U(1)_X$ symmetry breaking.
 Note that this operator breaks lepton number by two units and hence the corresponding neutrino mass is of Majorana type.
 After the electroweak phase transition the neutrino mass is given by: $m_\nu \propto \langle H \rangle^2/\Lambda$.
 The breaking of $U(1)_X$ gauge symmetry to a discrete $Z_2$ also lead to a small mass splitting between the components of either a Dirac fermion DM or a complex scalar DM, leading to an inelastic DM scenario.
 We ensure the stability of DM via the remnant $Z_2$ symmetry.
-If we assume that the DM mass is of sub-GeV scale with mass splitting of keV or smaller, then both the components can be present today and can giverise interesting phenomenology.
+If we assume that the DM mass is of sub-GeV scale with mass splitting of keV or smaller, then both the components can be present today and can give rise interesting phenomenology.
 In particular, if the mass splitting is a few keV, then we can have a tantalising scenario where the heavier component scatters off the electron and gets converted to the lighter component effectively explaining the XENON1T anomaly~\cite{Aprile:2020tmw}.
 We first discuss viable low scale seesaw models within an $U(1)_X$ gauge symmetric framework which also predicts inelastic DM.
-Since all such seesaw models have similar DM phenomenology, we study the latter for a sub-GeV inelastic DM whose interactions with SM relies primarily on kinetic mixing of $U(1)_X$ gauge symmetry with $U(1)_Y$ of the SM.
+Since all such seesaw models have similar DM phenomenology, we study the latter for a sub-GeV inelastic DM whose interactions with the SM relies primarily on kinetic mixing of $U(1)_X$ gauge symmetry with $U(1)_Y$ of the SM.
 We calculate the relic abundance of DM and constrain the parameter space from all available bounds and the requirement of fitting XENON1T excess.
+While inelastic DM and its connection to origin of light neutrino masses have been studied in earlier works too (see \cite{Gu:2018kmv} for example and references therein), most of these works focused on heavy DM regime with masses in the range of electroweak scale to a few TeV.
+Such DM scenarios are probed typically at nuclear recoil experiments.
+In this work, we focus on sub-GeV mass regime of inelastic DM in the context of electron recoil experiments while showing possible connections to the origin of light neutrino mass in different neutrino mass models.